… How long before & after general anesthesia is it safe for baby to nurse?

 From Table 1.
 Summary of Fasting Recommendations to Reduce the Risk of Pulmonary Aspiration

 Ingested Material Minimum Fasting Period (hours)

 Preoperative Fasting (NPO): Guidelines for Breastfed Infants and Children by Sue Iwinski, from Leaven, Vol. 37 No. 6, December 2001-January 2002, pp. 132-133.

 Children’s Hospital Boston: Dietary Guidelines for Surgery.
 This is widely considered to be among the best anaesthesia departments in the US.

-American Society of Anesthesiologists: Practice Guidelines for Preoperative Fasting (PDF version) (effective January 1, 1999) Although the American Society of Anesthesiologists is more conservative than Children’s Hospital Boston (4 hours rather then 3), this is still much better than the commonly heard “no nursing for 8 hours before surgery.”
+American Society of Anesthesiologists: Practice Guidelines for Preoperative Fasting (effective 2017) Although the American Society of Anesthesiologists is a conservative 4 hours, this is still much better than the commonly heard “no nursing for 8 hours before surgery.”

 References (most recent listed first)

 Lawrence R and Lawrence R. Breastfeeding: A Guide for the Medical Profession, 8th ed.
 Philadelphia, PA: Elselvier 2016, p.
 517.